Sep 10, 2023 | Native Hope

-The International Association for Suicide Prevention (IASP), in official relations with the World Health Organization has deemed Sunday, September 10, 2017, as World Suicide Prevention Day.
+The International Association for Suicide Prevention [IASP], in official relations with the World Health Organization, has deemed September 10 as World Suicide Prevention Day.
 Native American suicide rates are nearly double the national average.
 We invite you to join us as we address this crisis and work to provide hope for Native American youth.

 Suicide at crisis levels

-In our blog, Native American Youth Speak Out in the Midst of Crisis, we wrote about Santana, a social and seemingly happy 12-year-old Lakota Indian who loved to ride horses.
-She decided to end her life right before Christmas 2014.
-Tragically, she would be among nine Lakota youth on the Pine Ridge Indian Reservation in South Dakota who would commit suicide within a four-month span, after deciding there was no hope for living.
+In 2015, the New York Times shed light on the suicide crisis at Pine Ridge, SD.
+They shared the story of Santana, a social and seemingly happy 12-year-old Oglala Lakota girl who loved to ride horses.
+She decided to end her life just before Christmas 2014.
+Tragically, she was among nine Lakota youth on the Pine Ridge Indian Reservation in South Dakota who took their lives within four months.

 Here are some additional statistics relating to Native Americans in our community:

-- Almost 1,000 suicide attempts were recorded on the Pine Ridge Reservation between 2004 and 2013, the Associated Press reported.
+- Almost 850 suicide attempts and 1,300 threats-to-commit were recorded on the Pine Ridge Reservation between December 2014-June 2019 by the Oglala Sioux Tribe Department of Public Safety.

-- On the Rosebud Reservation, 47 teenagers committed suicide over a two year period, and at least two children a day are victims of a crime or exposed to abuse, neglect, or violence in school, the Washington Post reported in November 2014.
+- On the Rosebud Reservation, 47 teenagers committed suicide over two years, and at least two children a day are victims of a crime or exposed to abuse, neglect, or violence in school, the Washington Post reported in November 2014.

 - Among Native Americans, 40 percent of those who die by suicide are between the ages of 15 and 24.